aladinelkhalil/react-ts-foundation-starter/src/auth/exercise.md

 > Refer to the `dependencyContext` example for guidance when implementing the steps below.

-1. In the `AppProvider.tsx` file:
+1. Create an `AppProvider.tsx` file:

-- Create an `AppContext`.
+- Create an `AppContext` inside.

-- Create an `AppProvider` component which handles the auth logic, see below for the code it should contain.
+- This code below is the logic the `AppProvider` should contain.

   ```typescript
   const [user, setUser] = useState<string | null>(null);